-That results in a situation in which airline operations is still bound to old-fashioned approaches in terms of data analysis and technological possibilities.
+That results in a situation in which airline operations are still bound to old-fashioned approaches in terms of data analysis and technological possibilities.

-As the title of the blogpost already relinquishes, I’m absolutely fascinated about a new possibility on the horizon which dramatically changes this situation.
+As the title of the blog post already relinquishes, I’m absolutely fascinated about a new possibility on the horizon that dramatically changes this situation.

 A possibility that literally helps airlines to generate big data in the area of operations and creates a whole new source for analytics.
 No worries, you won’t have to connect a multitude of additional data sources or a vast number of suppliers.